The Controversy Surrounding Kylie's Infamous Lip Kit

 "I would rephrase it to 'the packaging looks similar to the lip art that I do.'
 My original rose-gold picture was posted on my Instagram page on May 12, 2015."

-At what point did you realize that your rose-gold artwork was being circulated and reposted on the brand’s Instagram page?
+At what point did you realise that your rose-gold artwork was being circulated and reposted on the brand’s Instagram page?
 What was your reaction?

 "The second I saw the post on [the brand's] Instagram, I got very excited, but then I realized that I wasn't given credit for the photo; there was no mention of my name, not even a tag...
 People [began] commenting [and] asking to give me the credit for the picture.
 The page finally edited the caption the next day to 'inspo @vladamua #lipkitbykylie,' which still implied that the picture belongs to the brand and they just got inspired by me.
 Plus, the hashtag implied affiliation with the brand, which was untrue."